arttujan/dotfiles/README.md

 # Bash-First macOS Dotfiles (Homebrew Bash, Completion, FZF)
+(If anyone else but me is reading this and wonders why bash, because its faster than zsh)

 This repo contains a minimal, modern **bash** setup for macOS with:
 - Homebrew **bash** (v5+)